Is Your Handbag causing your Pain? Weigh it.

 My patient’s purse weighed at least 15 lbs.
 No lie.
 When I asked her what was in it she said “just the necessary stuff”.
 I asked her to go home and take everything out of her purse that she has not needed in the last week.
 I also asked her to buy one of those neat little wallets that hold a cellphone, credit cards and keys.
 For most trips out of the house, that is all you need.
 So she didn’t feel she was going out completely without support, I asked her to take this little wallet out of her bag and take it with her, and just leave her purse in the car.
 Her necessary stuff will be close by, but she will not be carrying it everywhere she goes.

-Let me know if this makes a difference and tell a friend you see lugging a bag around.
+Tell a friend you see lugging a bag around.
 If it’s not money they are carrying, it’s not worth it.